unvercan/video-object-detection-yolov3/README.md

 # object-detection-on-video
-- Object detection on video using YOLOv3
+Object Detection on video using YOLOv3.